coreyt/fluent-plugin-azure-queue/README.md

 }
 ```
 ## azure_event_hub_capture Input Plugin
 This plugin is designed to work with blobs stored to a container via [Azure Event Hubs Capture](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-overview)

+**Warning:** This plugin will delete the blobs after emitting the contents in fluentd.

 ### Input: Configuration